 - Spinal Injuries Association: donation used to fund the Peer Support Service for spinal cord injured people and campaign activities of the Public Affairs team.

-- St George’s Crypt: donation used in the Health and Wellbeing programme.
+- St George’s Crypt: donation used towards the Growing Rooms project which is a part of the Health and Wellbeing programme.

 - St Mungo’s: donation used to support “Putting Down Roots” a skills and employment project leading to qualifications in gardening and horticulture.

-- Wellbeing of Women: donation to fund the costs of Dr David Jeevan’s research project into ovarian cancer at the University of Birmingham.
+- Wellbeing of Women: donation to help fund a study led by Dr Varsha Jain at the University of Edinburgh into abnormal uterine bleeding.